Kisky3/TOEIC/README.md

 14.`entree`: a usually sweet food served as the last course of a meal.

 15.`hors d's oeuvre`: an appetizer served before a meal.

+16.`leftovers`: food remaining uneaten after a meal, esp. when served at a later meal.